 What shoes should I wear in Dublin in winter?

-Tall or mid-calf boots should be your winter pick; opt for a pair that has a warm inner lining and are water-resistant on the outside to protect you from the cold and wet weather.
+You may want tall boots or mid-calf boots instead of an ankle boots; opt for a pair that has a warm inner lining and are water-resistant on the outside to protect you from the cold and wet weather.

 Take a look at the best waterproof boots for travel!